l0rtk/qmesh-pear/README.md

 **Peer-to-peer AI inference** powered by [Pear Runtime](https://docs.pears.com) and [llama.cpp](https://github.com/ggerganov/llama.cpp)

+## What is QMesh?

+QMesh is a **decentralized AI inference marketplace** that connects people who want to run AI models with people who have spare computing power.
+Think "Uber for AI" - instead of calling centralized APIs (OpenAI, Anthropic), you discover and use compute from a peer-to-peer network.

+**The Problem:**
+- Centralized APIs control access and pricing
+- Privacy concerns: your data goes through third-party servers
+- Expensive: $0.002-0.06 per 1K tokens adds up quickly
+- Millions of idle GPUs/CPUs sitting unused worldwide

+**The Solution:**
+- **Workers** earn credits/payments by running AI models on their hardware
+- **Clients** get cheaper, private AI inference from distributed workers
+- **No middleman** - peer-to-peer discovery via Hyperswarm DHT
+- **100% local processing** - complete privacy, no data leaves worker machines

 ## Become a Worker

 To become a worker, you need to install Pear and run: